Tradescantia spathacea (Boat Lily) Indoor Care, Propagation, Common Problems

 Boat Lily requires an average warmth of 18-270C with a minimum of 130C to thrive.
 A room temperature that is comfortable for you is ideal for this plant.
 Keep it away from drafts as they can cause leaf drop and reduced growth.
 It is not a cold hardy plant.

-Boat Lily has no need for extra humidity.
-Moderate air humidity of 50-55% is adequate for this Plant.
-However, where the room temperatures are too high leading to too low humidity may result in brown, shrivelled leaf tips.
-Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Moses-in-the-Cradle has no need for extra humidity.
+Moderate air humidity of 50-55% is adequate for this plant.
+Brown, shrivelled leaf tips and edges are signs of too low humidity; to increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Occasionally clean the leaves by damp-wiping with a soft cloth to keep them clean as well as discourage pest and disease infestations.
 Ascertain that there is proper circulation to minimize fungal diseases.

-Water the Boat Lily thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
+Water the plant thoroughly at least 1 day prior to make it easier to divide and also hasten establishment.
 A well hydrated plant suffers less shock and takes a shorter time to take root.

 Take the plant out of its pot and carefully divide it into sections.
 Ensure each sections has adequate roots and at least one set of leaves.